MI-OSiRIS/mi-osiris.github.io/components/ceph.md

 [Ceph](http://www.ceph.com) is a distributed object store and file system designed to provide excellent performance, reliability and scalability.

 The OSiRIS Ceph deployment spans WSU, MSU, and UM.
-In our first year we have deployed only 180 total OSD but will be adding equipment during each year of the project.
-Our OSD are 8TB HGST disks for a total of 1.3PB raw storage.
+We currently have deployed 660 OSD.
+Our OSD are 8TB HGST disks for a total of about 5PB raw storage.

 [![Puppet]({{IMAGE_PATH}}/logos/puppet_logo.png){: style="float: left; margin-right: 10px"}]({{IMAGE_PATH}}/grafana/Collect-Grafana-Ceph-osd-op.png)
 All of our components are deployed and managed with a puppet module forked from a module started by the Openstack group.
 The module code is available on Github: [https://github.com/MI-OSiRIS/puppet-ceph](https://github.com/MI-OSiRIS/puppet-ceph)